Rust and Linux Kernel ABI Stability: A Technical Deep Dive

 These ioctls are directly exposed to userspace - the same ABI as C drivers.

-The Android Binder driver (rewritten in Rust) exposes extensive userspace APIs:
+The Android Binder Rust rewrite (out-of-tree) demonstrates how to expose extensive userspace APIs:

 use kernel::{